Who needs to self isolate?

 A ‘close contact’ is someone who has been physically close enough to the confirmed case for a long enough period of time, that they may have had the virus transmitted to them.
 The risk of the virus being transmitted is higher the closer the contact, the greater the exposure to respiratory droplets (for example from coughing), and the longer the duration of the contact.

-If you have been in close contact with someone who has COVID-19, you will be asked to self-isolate for 14 days.
-This is because if you have the virus, it may take up to 14 days for it to develop into an illness (the “incubation period” of the virus).
+If you have been in close contact with someone who has COVID-19, you will be asked to self-isolate for 10 days.
+This is because if you have the virus, it may take some time for it to develop into an illness (the “incubation period” of the virus).

 If you have been identified by NHS contact tracers as having been in close contact with a person with a confirmed case, you will not be told who it is you have been in contact with.

 If you do not have symptoms yourself and are self-isolating as a close contact of person who is a confirmed case, other people in your own household will not be asked to self-isolate along with you – unless they have also been in close contact with a person who is a confirmed case, which case they will informed by the NHS.